JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ### Project Outline and Code Review Video

-In the video linked below, I will address the following:
+In the video linked below, I address the following:

 - **Project Background**
   - Description of the hardware